-The modification request and the underlying waiver do not reflect the reality of low-wage work.
-Throughout the modification request, there is an underlying implication that the only barrier to employer based insurance is finding a job.
+The waiver does not reflect the reality of low-wage work

+Throughout the waiver application, there is an underlying assumption that the only barrier to employer based insurance is finding a job.
 This is simply inaccurate.
-Only 12 percent of workers earning the lowest wages had employer-provided health insurance in 2016.1 Even at higher wages, part-time workers have less access to health coverage-just 22 percent of part-timers have access to health insurance coverage compared to 73 percent of full-timers.2 The reality is that many people enrolled in Medicaid are working but are not offered employer health insurance.
-The modification request and underlying waiver significantly increase administrative burdens and red tape for enrollees.
-Simply put, this modification request significantly increases red tape for applicants and enrollees, while also greatly expanding administrative burdens by making the program so complex.
-Medicaid has a well-established low administrative overhead cost relative to private insurance, but the proposals outlined in Kentucky HEALTH will create larger government and be extremely costly for the state to implement.
-Components of this modification request, and the underlying waiver, in practice only create additional bureaucratic burdens for people who are working and struggling to meet their basic needs.
+Only 12 percent of workers earning the lowest wages had employer-provided health insurance in 2016.
+Even at higher wages, part-time workers have less access to health coverage-just 22 percent of part-timers have access to health insurance coverage compared to 73 percent of full-timers.
+The reality is that many people enrolled in Medicaid are working but are not offered employer health insurance.